 6. Bleichenfleet

-One of the things youâll notice when taking a Hamburg walking tour is that the city is surrounded on all sides and filled to the core with water.
-As a consequence, a network of 22 canals twist and weave their way around the inner city and offer marvelous views of the surrounding architecture.
+One of the things you’ll notice when taking a walking tour of Hamburg is that the city is surrounded and filled with water.

 Fun Fact

-The word fleet comes from the medieval German word âfletenâ, which was used to describe the flow of water.
-However, unlike the canals, the fleets were originally dependent on the tide, and their water level fluctuated with the tide.
-Many of the fleets were gone in the 19th century and in the existent ones, locks regulate the level of water today.
+The word “fleet” comes from the medieval German word fleten, which was used to describe the flow of water.
+Unlike canals, the fleets were originally dependent on the tide, and their water levels fluctuated accordingly.
+Many of the fleets disappeared in the 19th century, but in the remaining ones, locks now regulate the water level.

 Directions

-Your next stop is the Hamburg Stock Exchange (7) which lies straight down the road at Adolphsplatz 1.
-Youâll be walking a distance of 300 m.
+Your next stop is the Hamburg Stock Exchange (7).
+Head south-east on Bleichenbrücke, continue onto Adolphsbrücke, and continue onto Adolphsplatz.
+You’ll be walking a distance of 275 m.

 7. Hamburg Stock Exchange